 INDIA’S FRUGAL DEVELOPMENT MODEL CAN DRIVE SUSTAINABLE GLOBAL GROWTH

 In a slowing global economy, India is ready to seize the baton and become a key contributor to global growth.
-In the next decade, India is likely to contribute as China and more than as the US in terms of absolute economic growth.
+In the next decade, India is likely to contribute almost as much as China and more than twice as much as the US in terms of absolute economic growth.
 Moreover, India’s economic development model is frugal in its use of natural resources, carbon, and capital.
 The products and services developed in India for Indians are likely to be used widely across the developing world, where the majority of humanity resides.
-Thus the Indian frugal development model is going to contribute to global growth not only in quantitative terms, in defining a more sustainable growth trajectory for the developing world.
+Thus the Indian frugal development model is going to contribute to global growth not only in quantitative terms, but also in defining a more sustainable growth trajectory for the developing world.

 On a purchasing power parity basis (the best measure of economic output – and based on IMF forecasts for 2017), the world’s three largest economies are China ($23.2 trillion), the US ($19.4 trillion), and India ($9.5 trillion).
 If, for the next decade, the Chinese economy grows at an average annual growth rate of 5%, it will contribute an additional $14.5 trillion to global GDP.
 If the Indian economy grows at average annual growth rate of 8%, then it will contribute $11.0 trillion; at an average annual growth rate of 2.5%, the US economy will add only about $5.4 trillion to the global economy.